 A timeout, in seconds, may also be specified with the deeplink, which indicates the maximum amount of time to allow the SDK to attempt to process the deeplink.
 Typical standard deeplink processing should complete in less than 1 second, but if network connectivity is poor the timeout could be reached.
 Deferred deeplinking typically completes in 3-7 seconds, but could take longer depending on network connection and attribution processing time.
 We suggest setting a timeout of at least 10 seconds for standard deeplinks and 15 seconds for deferred deeplinks.

-NOTE: Ensure you have started the Kochava Tracker SDK before using this feature.
+NOTE: Ensure you have started the measurement client before using this feature.

 Example (Acquire the Deeplink) —